afkhamis/DS642-OOP/HW6/readme.md

 # Homework 6

 In these exercises, we will write simple cuda programs.
 You will learn how to allocate/free GPU memory (devise), move/copy data between/from the CPU (host) and the GPU, and launch kernels.
 Pay close attention to the kernel call parameters, block and grid sizes!
-Can you write the kernel so that it functions even if you launch too many threads
+Can you write the kernel so that it functions even if you launch too many threads?

 ## **1. Hello World**